Ashley Solomon, PsyD

-In 2018, I founded Galia Collaborative as an organization dedicated to helping women people to heal in any of the broken places, grow into the identities that they want to inhabit, and to lead the wave of the future.
+In 2018, I founded Galia Collaborative to help women heal, grow into the identities they want to inhabit, and lead with impact.

 Heal.
 Thrive.
 Lead.

-When I’m not working or spending time with my own big blended family, you can find me curled up with a good book.
-I still love my feisty female protagonists and always looking for a new recommendation.
+When I’m not working or with my big blended family, you’ll find me curled up with a good book, still chasing those feisty female protagonists.

 I invite you to learn more about our services and opportunities to work together.
 I also invite your questions and feedback along this journey.